tacobayle/byoa/README.md

 ## VM Templates

-This lab is using the template under the Nicolas folder templates and it is using ubuntu-bionic-18.04-cloudimg-template
+This lab is using the template under the Nicolas folder templates which contains:
+- ubuntu-bionic-18.04-cloudimg-template
+- ubuntu-focal-20.04-cloudimg-template
+- controller-20.1.2-9171-template

 ## clone this repo: